richemslie/ggplib/doc/README.rst

     cd $GGPLIB_PATH
     ggtest1.sh 9147

-6. (Optional) To build run Gurgeh.
+6. (Optional) To build run Gurgeh, a fast MCTS player with some extra bells and whistles.
+XXX fix.

     Gurgeh presents a full player utilising GGPLib.
-This could be in separate repo - it is presented here as an example of a standalone player.
-All the code is under $GGPLIB_PATH/gurgeh/src.
+This is simple example of a standalone player using ggplib.
+All the code is
+    under $GGPLIB_PATH/gurgeh/src.
     Config options for Gurgeh player are found at $GGPLIB_PATH/gurgeh/src/gurgeh/player.py To build and run: